tracet2t/reservation_team_trial/README.md

 # 3. Write Tests for ToDo Component
 npm install --save-dev @testing-library/react @testing-library/jest-dom

+# Technologies
+Use Node.js, Express, and SQLite3 for the backend, and React.js for the frontend.

 # sample Test
 // sum.js
 function sum(a, b) {